 Some nuclear power plants use load following.
 These plants have the capability to make power maneuvering between 30% and 100% of rated power, with a slope up to 5% of rated power per minute.
 They can respond very quickly to the grid requirements.
-In order to fulfill these requirements without introducing a large perturbation of the power distribution, special control rods have to be used.
+Special control rods have to be used to fulfill these requirements without introducing a large perturbation of the power distribution.
 These control rods are called “grey” control rods.
-Grey control rods use a grey neutron absorber, which absorbs less neutrons than a “black” absorber.
+Grey control rods use a grey neutron absorber, which absorbs fewer neutrons than a “black” absorber.
 Consequently, they cause smaller depressions in the neutron flux and power in the vicinity of the rod.

 How to control the reactor power?

-A thermal power of the reactor is determined by a number of fission reactions per time unit and by remaining decay heat (~tens of MW).
+The reactor’s thermal power is determined by the number of fission reactions per time unit and by remaining decay heat (~tens of MW).
 During the normal operation of the reactor, the thermal power from fission dominates.
-The number of fission reactions is determined by the neutron flux in the reactor.
-A position of control rods directly affects a criticality of the reactor.
-When the reactor is critical (control rods on a critical position), the power of the reactor and the neutron flux is stable at a given power level.
-When the reactor is subcritical (control rods below a critical position), the power of the reactor and the neutron flux is exponentially decreasing.
-When the reactor is supercritical (control rods above a critical position), the power of the reactor and the neutron flux is exponentially increasing.
-It should be noted this behavior describes “zero power criticality” (i.e. a reactor without reactivity feedbacks, 10E-8% – 1% of rated power).
+The neutron flux determines the number of fission reactions in the reactor.
+The position of control rods directly affects the criticality of the reactor.
+When the reactor is critical (control rods in a critical position), the reactor’s power and the neutron flux are stable at a given power level.
+When the reactor is subcritical (control rods below a critical position), the reactor’s power and the neutron flux exponentially decrease.
+When the reactor is supercritical (control rods above a critical position), the reactor’s power and the neutron flux exponentially increase.
+It should be noted this behavior describes “zero power criticality” (i.e., a reactor without reactivity feedbacks, 10E-8% – 1% of rated power).

 Criticality of a Power Reactor

-On the other hand, during further power increase from about 1% up to 100% of rated power, the temperature reactivity effects play very important role.
-As the neutron population increases, the fuel and the moderator increase its temperature, which results in decrease in reactivity of the reactor (almost all reactors are designed to have the temperature coefficients negative).
+On the other hand, temperature reactivity plays a very important role during further power increase from about 1% up to 100% of rated power.
+As the neutron population increases, the fuel and the moderator increase their temperature, which results in a decrease in reactivity of the reactor (almost all reactors are designed to have the temperature coefficients negative).

-The negative reactivity coefficient acts against the initial positive reactivity insertion and this positive reactivity is offset by negative reactivity from temperature feedbacks.
-In order to keep the power to be increasing, positive reactivity must be continuously inserted (via control rods or chemical shim).
-After each reactivity insertion, the reactor power stabilize itself on the power level proportionately to the reactivity inserted.
+The negative reactivity coefficient acts against the initial positive reactivity insertion, and this positive reactivity is offset by negative reactivity from temperature feedbacks.
+Positive reactivity must be continuously inserted (via control rods or chemical shim) to keep the power increasing.
+After each reactivity insertion, the reactor power stabilizes itself on the power level proportionately to the reactivity inserted.

 Accident-tolerant control rods – ATCR

 Control rods are an important safety system of nuclear reactors.
-Their prompt action and prompt response of the reactor is indispencable.
-Control rods are used for maintaining the desired state of fission reactions within a nuclear reactor (i.e. subcritical state, critical state, power changes) They constitute a key component of an emergency shutdown system (SCRAM).
+Their prompt action and prompt response to the reactor are indispensable.
+Control rods are used for maintaining the desired state of fission reactions within a nuclear reactor (i.e., subcritical state, critical state, power changes).
+They constitute a key component of an emergency shutdown system (SCRAM).

-Control rods usually constitute cluster control rod assemblies (PWR) and are inserted into guide thimbles within a nuclear fuel assembly.
-The absorbing material (e.g. pellets of Boron Carbide or Ag-In-Cd alloy) is protected by the cladding usually made of stainless steel.
+Control rods usually constitute cluster control rod assemblies (PWR) inserted into guide thimbles within a nuclear fuel assembly.
+The cladding protects the absorbing material (e.g., Boron Carbide or Ag-In-Cd alloy), usually made of stainless steel.

-Neverthless, the melting point of Ag-In-Cd alloy (~790 ̊C), the eutectic temperature of boron carbide (B4C) and Fe (~1150 ̊C) and the eutectic temperature of Fe and Zr (~950 ̊C) are lower than the temperature (≳1 200) at which Zr-alloy fuel cladding begins to be intensively oxidised under severe accident conditions.
-Accordingly, it is possible that the control rods melt and collapse before the reactor core is significantly damaged in the case of severe accidents.
+Nevertheless, the melting point of Ag-In-Cd alloy (~790 ̊C), the eutectic temperature of boron carbide (B4C) and Fe (~1150 ̊C), and the eutectic temperature of Fe and Zr (~950 ̊C) are lower than the temperature (≳1 200) at which Zr-alloy fuel cladding begins to be intensively oxidized under severe accident conditions.
+Accordingly, the control rods may melt and collapse before the reactor core is significantly damaged in the case of severe accidents.